Erie, Kansas: Education

 Erie, Galesburg, Stark, and rural Parsons in Neosho County are served by Erie–Galesburg USD 101 public school district.

-On September 18, 2007 the district passed a $21.9 million bond issue.
+On September 18, 2007, the district passed a $21.9 million bond issue.
 A new green high school in Erie opened for classes in the Fall 2010 semester.
 In addition, the old high school was remodeled into a grade school facility and a new gym was added at Galesburg Middle School.

 The demolition of the old Erie Grade and Middle School brick building began in May 2013 and lasted into July, with the Amish assisting.

 The mascot for Erie High School is the Red Devil.
 The mascot for Galesburg Middle School is the Timber Wolf.

+The Erie City Library is located at 204 S. Butler St.

 Transportation

 The nearest intercity bus stop is located in Chanute.
 Service is provided by Jefferson Lines on a route from Minneapolis to Tulsa.